Baja Clavius: Moon Men Deep Inside is a bara genre novel within the science fiction time travel adventures theme.

-This genre attracts a much smaller audience compared to other genres of visual works and storytelling.
-The little word is shortened from barazuko, which in Japanese means rose-tribe, a code phrase for gay men.
-Bara works are produced by gay men for gay men.
-The genre depicts gay male, same-sex feelings and sexual identity of masculine, muscular men who sometimes behave in aggressive, violent, or exploitative ways towards one another.
-This is not about romantic gay love or hearts and flowers.
-Bara is wild, adventurous, and unflinching in how it mirrors real life behaviors of male aggression, power trips, violent tendencies, and exploitation.
+This underground art genre depicting men in peril is distinctive because it depicts gay male, same-sex feelings and sexual identity of masculine, muscular men who sometimes behave in aggressive, violent, or exploitative ways towards one another.
+Bara is not about romantic gay love or lovey-dovey hearts and flowers.
+Bara is wild, adventurous, and unflinching in how it mirrors real life men in peril and behaviors of male aggression, power trips, violent tendencies, and exploitation.

 Some gay men I have encountered also find it uncomfortable to witness masculine men showing sexual interest in one another.
 Some gays even relegate such masculine men to the pejorative category of being “too butch.”